numerik11/Irrigation-Controller-ESP8266/README.md

 API KEY eg : "345e1asdfdeaabdc5adgs918a9cfsuaa"

-APIKEY can be obtained for free at: (https://openweathermap.org/api)
+You will need an APIKEY that can be obtained for free at: (https://openweathermap.org/api)

 Wiring Diagram